ga-wdi-exercises/js-errors-practice/readme.md

 You can edit the `<script>` element of the enclosed [index.html](./index.html) as your scratch pad.

+If you get stuck, check the solution branch of this repo, and see if you can reproduce the error in a *different way*!

 **Hint:** In a few of the spaces below, rather than just putting stuff inside the `<script>` tags you may need to edit the tags themselves.

 1. `Uncaught SyntaxError: Unexpected token {`